Incompatibility of generic hugeness principles: Introduction

-Regarding the history: Woodin proved that it is inconsistent for $\omega_1$ to be minimally generically 3-huge while $\omega_3$ is minimally generically 1-huge.
+Regarding the history: Woodin proved, in unpublished work mentioned in \cite[p.\ 1126]{foremanhandbook}, that it is inconsistent for $\omega_1$ to be minimally generically 3-huge while $\omega_3$ is minimally generically 1-huge.
 Subsequently, the author \cite{MR4092254} improved this to show the inconsistency of a successor cardinal $\kappa$ being minimally generically $n$-huge while $\kappa^{+m}$ is minimally generically almost-huge, where $0 < m < n$.
 The weakening of the hypothesis to $\kappa$ being only generically 1-huge uses an idea from the author's work with Cox \cite{2020arXiv200914245C}.

-In contrast to Theorem \ref{main}, Foreman \cite{foremanmore} exhibited a model where for all $n>0$, $\omega_n$ is $\bbP$-generically almost-huge to $\omega_{n+1}$ for some $\omega_{n-1}$-closed, strongly $\omega_{n+1}$-c.c.\ poset $\bbP$.
+In contrast to Theorem \ref{main}, Foreman \cite{foremanmore} exhibited a model where for all $n>0$, $\omega_n$ is $\bbP$-generically almost-huge with target $\omega_{n+1}$ for some $\omega_{n-1}$-closed, strongly $\omega_{n+1}$-c.c.\ poset $\bbP$.
 A simplified construction was given by Shioya \cite{MR4159767}.

-We prove Theorem \ref{main} in \S\ref{eva} via a generalization that is less concise to state.
-In \S\ref{nogo}, we discuss what is known about the consistency of generic hugeness by itself and present a corollary of Theorem \ref{main} showing that the usual forcing strategies cannot produce models where $\omega_1$ is generically huge to $\omega_2$ by a strongly $\omega_2$-c.c.\ poset.
+We prove Theorem \ref{main} in \S\ref{eva} via a generalization that is less elegant to state.
+In \S\ref{nogo}, we discuss what is known about the consistency of generic hugeness by itself and present a corollary of Theorem \ref{main} showing that the usual forcing strategies cannot produce models where $\omega_1$ is generically huge with target $\omega_2$ by a strongly $\omega_2$-c.c.\ poset.
 Our notations and terminology are standard.
 We assume the reader is familiar with the basics of forcing and elementary embeddings.